habitry/medium_posts/_1000words_leaderboards.md

 Murayama, K., & Elliot, A. J. (2012).
 The competition–performance relation: A meta-analytic review and test of the opposing processes model of competition and performance. *Psychological Bulletin, 138*, 1035–1070.

 Peters, D., Calvo, R. A., & Ryan, R. M. (2018).
 Designing for Motivation, Engagement and Wellbeing in Digital Experience. *Frontiers in Psychology, 9*, 797–822.

+Deterding, S. (2015).
+The lens of intrinsic skill atoms: A method for gameful design. *Human–Computer Interaction, 30*, 294-335.

 Senko, C., & Dawson, B. (2017).
 Performance-approach goal effects depend on how they are defined: Meta-analytic evidence from multiple educational outcomes. *Journal of Educational Psychology, 109*, 574–600.